nick-otter/nick-otter.github.io/_posts/2022-09-13-API gateway, an introduction from Alex Xu at ByteByteGo.md

 Steps 9-12: The API gateway can handle errors properly, and deals with faults if the error takes a longer time to recover (circuit break).
 It can also leverage ELK (Elastic-Logstash-Kibana) stack for logging and monitoring.
 We sometimes cache data in the API gateway.
 ```

----

-Thanks.
-Unsurprisingly, this article was not written by me but [Alex Xu](https://www.linkedin.com/in/alexxubyte/) at [ByteByteGo](https://bytebytego.com/) .